github/docs/content/rest/reference/repos.md

 To help streamline your workflow, you can use the API to add autolinks to external resources like JIRA issues and Zendesk tickets.
 For more information, see "[Configuring autolinks to reference external resources](/github/administering-a-repository/configuring-autolinks-to-reference-external-resources)."

+{{ site.data.variables.product.prodname_github_apps }} require repository administration permissions with read or write access to use the Autolinks API.

 {% for operation in currentRestOperations %}
   {% if operation.subcategory == 'autolinks' %}{% include rest_operation %}{% endif %}
 {% endfor %}